How I Got My German Freelancer Permit (as an Indian): A First-Hand Experience

 Disclaimer: There are a few affiliate links in this post.
 I may earn a small commission from qualifying purchases at no extra cost to you.

-Make Your First Appointment
+1) Make Your First Appointment

-Depending on where you live in Germany, the set up of your first appointment may differ from city to city.
+Depending on where you live in Germany, the setting up of your first appointment may differ from city to city.
 In some cities such as Berlin, you can simply book an online appointment and bring your documents to the day of your meeting.

-Prepare the Paperwork
+2) Prepare the Paperwork

 Regardless of where you live in Germany, every ABH requires a more or less similar set of documents for this visa.
-Depending on your application, profession and your caseworker, ABH may ask you for additional documents.
+Depending on your personal circumstances, profession and your caseworker, ABH may ask you for additional documents.

 - Valid passport